user1711202/NOVEMBER2023/README.md

 ## Accuracy Metrics for the Transfer Setup

-ImageNet-100/Places-100 has been utilized for pretraining in the object-centric/scene-centric cases, respectively, unless otherwise explicitly specified.
-Top-1/top-5 accuracy is reported for STL-10/all other cases, respectively.
-The overall best accuracy per downstream dataset is highlighted in bold; if it is from a non-SSL approach, then the best SSL method's accuracy is underlined.

 | Pretraining           | COCO (Object-centric) | STL-10 (Object-centric) | ADE20K (Scene-centric) | SUN DB (Scene-centric) |
 | --------------------- | --------------------- | ----------------------- | ---------------------- | ---------------------- |